Iced Christmas Biscuits are an easy and fun activity for the whole family to do together!

 Now you can carry on reading the blog post for a comprehensive guide or jump straight to the recipe card to get biscuit baking straight away!

-Making a basic biscuit mixture suitable for using with cookie cutters is so quick and easy.
-The ingredients are everyday ingredients you will probably already have in.
+Making a basic biscuit mixture suitable for use with cookie cutters is quick and easy.
+The ingredients are everyday ingredients you will probably already have.

 The amounts needed are in the recipe card below, but the ingredients you will need are butter, sugar, egg, vanilla extract baking powder and flour.

-You need to mix the ingredients in the right order to get the texture right for perfect cookie-cutter cutouts.
+You need to mix the ingredients correctly to get the texture right for perfect cookie-cutter cutouts.

 What order to mix biscuit ingredients?

-What tools do I need to mix my own biscuits?
+What tools do I need to mix my biscuits?

 The quickest and easiest way is to use a kitchen stand mixer, but not everyone has one of these!